Cog-Creators/Red-DiscordBot/docs/cog_guides/mod.rst

 If enabled all mentions will count including duplicated mentions.
 If disabled only unique mentions will count.

-Use this command without any parameter to see current setting.
+Use this command without any parameter to see the current setting.

 **Arguments**